geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-10/meeting-transcript.md

 No.
 So here's what I do.
-When I compile, before anything ever goes to Hugging Face or the browser or anything, just when I'm compiling and preparing everything, I take the float16 weights into TinyGrad, I quantize them, and then I save them to disk, the quantized weights to disk. it like split up into chunks and then i host those so the only thing that's going to...
+When I compile, before anything ever goes to Hugging Face or the browser or anything, just when I'm compiling and preparing everything, I take the float16 weights into TinyGrad, I quantize them, and then I save them to disk, the quantized weights to disk. it like split up into chunks and then i host those so the only thing that's going to..

 ##### **Geohot** [[00:55:02](https://www.youtube.com/watch?v=sMxM41tpijc&t=3302)]
-quantized to float16 but it is still double the size of the...
+quantized to float16 but it is still double the size of the..

 ##### **Hooved** [[00:55:06](https://www.youtube.com/watch?v=sMxM41tpijc&t=3306)]
 no no no i uh one thing i don't think i mentioned it but i i used the the the quantization of the linear layers that was already implemented and i implemented my own um int8 embedding quantization and tinygrad and so